yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200930_apimgr_relnotes.md

 #### Account changes

 When a user account is configured to be a member of multi-orgs, it is automatically authenticated and associated with its primary organization, the first organization in their membership list.
 Using the drop-down menu, users can navigate between their organizations and the UI will display the options based on their role, which can be either `orgAdmin` or `User`.

+When you delete the primary organization of a user, the user’s account is also deleted.
+For details, see [Manage users](/docs/apim_administration/apimgr_admin/api_mgmt_admin/#manage-users).

 #### Organization administrators can publish APIs